 Texas Daily Fantasy

 Being one of the most conservative US states, it comes as no surprise that Texas has some of the strictest gambling laws.
 While the state generally disapproves all forms of betting, legally not all gambling activities are categorically prohibited.
 For example, there is still ongoing discussion on whether Daily Fantasy Sports are a game of chance or of skill.
-Thus, while Daily Fantasy companies are not allowed to operate in Texas, there is no legislation that specifies whether Daily Fantasy should be regarded as gambling and whether it is legal for players to participate in it.
+Thus, while Daily Fantasy companies are not allowed to operate in Texas, there is no legislation that specifies whether Texas Daily Fantasy betting should be regarded as gambling and whether it is legal for players to participate in it.
 Due to the legal loophole, Texan players can currently access the most popular Daily Fantasy sites such as DraftKings and FanDuel.
 However, both operators have been involved in some legal fights and in 2016, after Attorney General Paxton unilaterally issued an opinion letter declaring Daily Fantasy Sports illegal, FanDuel was forced to exit the Texas market.
 Meanwhile, DraftKings filed suit against Attorney General Paxton and continued to operate in Texas until it was eventually rejoined by FanDuel in 2018.
+Anyway, you can check what other states have to offer – like New York daily fantasy.

-- We have deep understanding of the laws of Texas and follow all changes in the legislation.
+- We have thorough understanding of the laws of Texas and follow all changes in the legislation.

 - Our articles are factual, based on the biggeest local publishers such as Dallas News and The Daily News – of course, we also keep track of the international changes.